RichardKnight88/RichardKnight88/README.md

 <h2 align="center"> Welcome to my Github Profile! </h2>

 - 🔭 I’m currently working on ...
-Learning to create tests with Jest.
+Revolutionising social fundraising.
 - 👯 I’m looking to collaborate on ...
 Meaningful projects with positive social impact
 - 🤔 I’m looking for help with ...
-An introduction to the tech industry in Columbus, OH.
+An introduction to the tech industry in Vancouver, BC.
 - 💬 Ask me about ...
 The moquettes (seat patterns) I designed for Transport for London.
 - 📫 How to reach me: via <a href="https://www.linkedin.com/in/richard-knight-software/" target="_blank">LinkedIn</a>
 - 😄 Pronouns: ...
 He/Him